Can You Take Probiotics With Antibiotics? Yes, Here’s How

 Probiotics are also promising for people with serious Clostridium difficile infections, which are often caused by taking too many antibiotics 8.

 C. difficile is a tenacious bacterium that takes advantage of disruptions in the gut microbiota.
-It can be very difficult to eradicate and can lead to life-threatening diarrhea and colon inflammation 8.
+It can be very difficult to kill and can lead to life-threatening diarrhea and colon inflammation 8.

-Probiotics can safely prevent C. difficile infections in both adults and kids 9 10.
-They may also be able to help get rid of an active C. diff infection 11.
+Probiotics can safely prevent C. diff infections in both adults 9 and kids 10.
+Limited research suggests they may also be able to help get rid of an active C. diff infection 11.

 Probiotics and Genital Infections